powersync-ja/powersync-kotlin/integrations/sqldelight/README.md

 ```

 Afterwards, writes on both databases (the original `PowerSyncDatabase` instance and the SQLDelight
-database) will be visible to each other, update each other's query flows and will be synced
+database) will be visible to each other, update each other's query flows and will get synced
 properly.

 ## Limitations